afch/DDS-AD9912-Arduino-Shield/README.md

   <pre>
   echo F100000000 > COM3
   </pre>
+# Ubuntu 22.04:

-An example of setting up a serial port in the Ubuntu 22.04:
+An example of setting up a serial port in the Ubuntu:
   <pre>
   mode COM3 baud=115200 DTR=OFF Data=8
   </pre>